pippim/pippim.github.io/about.md

 ## Who is pippim?

 pippim is a one-man-show that has been answering questions since 2016 on AskUbuntu.com under the awkard name of "WinEunuuchs2Unix".
+Here's the [profile](https://askubuntu.com/users/307523/wineunuuchs2unix) in Ask Ubuntu.

 ## What is pippim?